dpark93/Z-Prefix---CRUD-Project/README.md

         4) There is back to login link to go back to login page

-        5) You can't use username that already exists
+        5) You can't use username that already exists.
+You'll see that if you try to use admin as username and register, it will give you alert since it already exists under credential I provided

+        6) You can't have space in username, username input box won't let you press spacebar.

     Main Page:
         1) You'll see a welcome message with your username, email and first/last name if you provided the information.